Mvmo/MvTodo/README.md

 little todo app

 # Todo
-Build a rest server to connect backend with frotnend
+Build a rest server to connect backend with frontend

 # Ideas
 * Webinterface